On the birational section conjecture with local conditions: Cuspidal sections

 \subsection{Enough families of elliptic curves}

 We are now in a position to treat Selmer sections that behave like cuspidal sections with respect to the dichotomy of Theorem~\ref{thm:densityresult}.

 \begin{thm} Let $s:\Gal_k \to \pi_1(X)$ be a birational lifting section of a hyperbolic curve $X$ over a number field $k$ with smooth completion $\ov{X}$.
-If the associated adele $\underline{a}(s) = (a_v)$ is cuspidal or degenerate with respect to $X \subseteq \ov{X}$ at all but finitely many places of $k$, then $s$ is a cuspidal section of $\pi_1(X/k)$. \end{thm} \begin{pro} Let $Y = \ov{X} \setminus X$ be the complement.
-Since the assumptions are inherited by neighbourhoods, it suffices to show that $Y(k)$ is nonempty and then apply the limit argument as recalled in Section~\ref{sec:sections}.
+If the associated adele $\underline{x}(s) = (x_v)$ is cuspidal or degenerate with respect to $X \subseteq \ov{X}$ at all but finitely many places of $k$, then $s$ is a cuspidal section. \end{thm} \begin{proof} Let $Y = \ov{X} \setminus X$ be the complement.
+Since the assumptions are inherited by neighbourhoods, it suffices to show that $Y(k) \not= \emptyset$ and apply the limit argument in the version for cuspidal sections, see Section~\S\ref{sec:cuspidallimitargumet}.

 We consider the following map defined on almost all places of $k$: